 COVID 19 UPDATE

-During the current pandemic, there are a few changes to the above process, and we will inform you of these accordingly, if invited for an interview.
+During the current pandemic, there are a few changes to the above process, and we will inform you of these accordingly, if invited for an interview, which may be online rather than face to face.